sysdiglabs/charts/charts/sysdig/README.md

 # Chart: Sysdig

+---
+**WARNING**

+This chart is being deprecated.
+Please use the [supported chart](https://github.com/sysdiglabs/charts/tree/master/charts/sysdig-deploy) for production deployments.

+---

 [Sysdig](https://sysdig.com/) is a unified platform for container and microservices monitoring, troubleshooting, security and forensics.
 Sysdig platform has been built on top of [Sysdig tool](https://sysdig.com/opensource/sysdig/) and [Sysdig Inspect](https://sysdig.com/blog/sysdig-inspect/) open-source technologies.